-During the cleanse, eat only organic fruits and vegetables, grass-fed meat, and wild fish.
-If during the cleanse you find you are constipated, this is a sure sign you’re not consuming enough water!
+During the cleanse, eat only organic fruits and vegetables, grass-fed meat and wild fish.
+If during the cleanse you experience constipation, this is a sure sign you’re not consuming enough water!
 Drink a glass of warm water with a slice of lemon and a touch of honey every half hour until constipation is relieved.

 Activated charcoal uses include helping prevent cellular damage to kidneys and liver, as well as supporting healthy adrenal glands.
 It’s imperative to cleanse toxins and chemicals routinely from the body.
 Activated charcoal benefits major organs by helping the body flush out the toxins and chemicals that cause the damage.

 Aging is a natural part of life, but due to the toxic load we are exposed to through food, our homes and workplaces, and our environment, to prevent pre-mature aging we must get rid of them.

 For this activated charcoal use, take two capsules per day after exposure to nonorganic foods, heavy meals or after contact to other toxins.
 This supports better cognitive function, a reduction in brain fog, healthier kidney and liver function, and a healthier gastrointestinal tract.

 Studies around the world show that activated charcoal reduces bad cholesterol and increases good cholesterol as much as some prescription medications.
 In one study, total cholesterol decreased by 25 percent, LDL cholesterol decreased by 41 percent, while HDL increased by 8 percent — in just four weeks.